Bigg Boss 11’s Priyank Sharma’s Reaction After A Fan Proposed Him Will Make Us Say 'AWW'

 Bigg Boss 11 contestant, Priyank Sharma is quite a hottie.
-The actor, who already had good fan base, became well known celebrity of television after his Bigg Boss stint.
+The actor, who already had good fan base, became well-known celebrity of television after his Bigg Boss stint.
 Especially, we can say, his female fans have increased after he did Bigg Boss!

 The actor recently shot in Switzerland with Rishta Likhenge Hum Naya actress, Tejaswi Prakash Wayangankar for a special episode for a leading channel.
 Later, he also visited Nepal, where a fan proposed him on Rose Day.